rezasharifiy/MVVM/README.md

 # Android MVVM Architecture: Sample App
-This repository contains a detailed sample app that implements MVVM architecture using Retrofit2, RxJava
+This repository contains a detailed sample app that implements MVVM architecture using Retrofit2 , coroutines